WolvenKit/WolvenKit/README.md

 ### Main functions
 * extract all files from archive
-`archive -e -p "PATH TO ARCHIVE"`
+`unbundle -p "PATH TO ARCHIVE"`

-* extract all textures from archive (supports conversion to tga, bmp, jpg, png, dds) `archive -u --uext png -p "PATH TO ARCHIVE"`
+* extract all textures from archive (supports conversion to tga, bmp, jpg, png, dds) `uncook --uext png -p "PATH TO ARCHIVE"`

 * rebuild textures and buffers (this step is needed when packing textures!, see the wiki for how to use this command) `rebuild -p "PATH TO FOLDER" -b -t --keep --unsaferaw`